rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 have never installed Rockstor before, we recommend you read our :ref:`quickstartguide` guide and watch `this install video
 <https://www.youtube.com/watch?v=yEL8xMhMctw>`_ before proceeding with this
-howto as the default, kickstarter based install method is recommended for most users.
+howto as the default kickstarter based install method is recommended for most users.

 .. _mdraidos_requirements: